Green Bicycle Case: Ronald Light

-Ronald Vivian Light was born on 19 October 1885, the son of a wealthy civil engineer who managed a Coalville colliery, and reportedly also an inventor of plumbing devices.
+Ronald Vivian Light was born on 19 October 1885, the son of a wealthy civil engineer who managed a Coalville colliery and reportedly also invented plumbing devices.

 According to a prosecution brief from the murder trial, Light was expelled from Oakham School in 1902, at the age of 17, for "lifting a little girl's clothes over her head".
 (The same brief states that in his thirties he attempted to seduce a 15-year-old girl, and had admitted to engaging in "improper conduct" with an 8-year-old girl.)
 Light was a graduate of the University of Birmingham, where he graduated as a civil engineer before gaining employment as a draughtsman at the Derby Works of the Midland Railway in November 1906.
 He would be fired from this firm in August 1914, suspected of setting a fire in a cupboard and of drawing indecent graffiti in a lavatory.
 Light was later dismissed from employment at a farm, accused of setting fire to haystacks.

-In May 1910, Light purchased a green BSA folding bicycle from Orton Bros. in Derby.
+In May 1910, Light purchased a folding bicycle, manufactured by the Birmingham Small Arms Company (BSA), from Orton Bros. in Derby.
 This bicycle was a distinctive green colour, with an uncommon coaster brake.
-At approximately the same time, he became a member of a Buxton-based Territorial company of the Royal Engineers.
+At approximately the same time, Light became a member of a Buxton-based Territorial company of the Royal Engineers.

 Following the outbreak of the First World War, Light underwent training at Chatham, Newark and Ripon.
 He was commissioned as a second lieutenant in February 1915, before being deployed to the Western Front.
 Light relinquished his commission in the Royal Engineers on 1 July 1916 on the suggestion of his commanding officer.
 He returned to the ranks as a gunner in the Honourable Artillery Company.
 He was court-martialled in 1917 for forging move orders.
-After three years of active service, Light was classified as suffering from severe shell-shock and partial deafness and sent back to England to undergo psychiatric treatment.
+After three years of active service, Light was classified as suffering from severe shell-shock and partial deafness, and was sent back to England to undergo psychiatric treatment.
 Following recuperation at several army hospitals in England, Light returned to live with his mother in Highfield Street, Leicester.
-He was demobilised in January 1919 and would later claim to have been "sent home a broken man".
+He was demobilised in January 1919 and would later claim to have been "sent home a broken man."

-On 21 September 1916, Light's father died in an apparent accident, although his death has been suggested to have been suicide.
-Light's mother explained that the possible suicide resulted from the father's concern for his son's safety as he served on the Western Front.
+On 21 September 1916, Light's father died in an apparent accident, although it has been posited that the death was a suicide caused by concern for his son's safety on the Western Front.